SAM EVERETT'S PERSONAL WEBSITE

 ABOUT ME

 I am a third-year Ph.D. student studying theoretical computer science at The University of Chicago.
 I am advised by David Cash and supported by an NSF Graduate Research Fellowship.
-My main research area is complexity theory (mathematical logic more broadly), especially its applications in dynamical systems and other areas of mathematics.
+My main research area is computational complexity theory.

 My email is the concatenation of sam and e with @uchicago.edu.